amadeuio/binary-search-trees/README.md

 This application features an object constructor that creates BST's from a sorted array of numbers, and it includes a bunch of methods to modify the tree.

 It also provides the ability to create a list of length `n` of random numbers `> 0` & `< 100` and an array sorting utility that utilises an efficient merge sort algortithm to create constructor ready arrays.

+### Challenges 😅

+Wrapping my head around the exact step-by-step process of recursive methods.

+Getting familiar with creating and utilizing class constructors in JavaScript.

 ### Methods 🔧